-Extending the success of her first solo exhibition in 2023, the Gallery presents a new exhibition of Melanie Hava’s work to coincide with the annual Cairns Indigenous Art Fair.
-Hava was born in Mount Isa in 1982 and currently lives and works in Cairns.
+Extending the success of her first solo exhibition in 2023, the Gallery presents a new exhibition of Melanie Hava’s work to coincide with the 2025 Cairns Indigenous Art Fair.
+Hava was born in Mount Isa, Queensland, in 1982 and currently lives and works in Cairns.

 Hava’s 2023 exhibition was titled Bugan Mungan, sharing the name of the sole work she presented: a nine-metre-wide painting that combines her grandmother’s stories with direct observations of rainforest features and geography, and which was subsequently purchased for the Gallery’s Collection.

-Her new exhibition presents Bugan Mungan again, with the addition of two extra panels measuring five metres each, which form a triptych with the original work.
+Her new exhibition presents Bugan Mungan with the addition of two panels measuring five metres each, to form a triptych with the original work.
 The overall panorama is grounded in the rainforests, waterfalls, creeks, and rivers of Far North Queensland—places rich with ancestral memory and presence.
 The spirit of Country lives in every line and layer.

 In conjunction with the exhibition, the Gallery has commissioned a video of Hava speaking with her grandmother about her Country and the stories that to belong to it.